 As if discrimination within the heterosexual culture were not enough, bisexual adults face additional discrimination from their peers within the LGBT community.
 Bisexual adults reported higher levels of identity confusion and lower levels of self-disclosure and connection than their LGBT peers, according to a study published in the Journal of Counseling Psychology.
 Identity confusion is one’s uncertainty about one’s sexual orientation, which could result from the lack of LGBT-identified role modeling and pressure to conform to cultural norms.
 Lower levels of self-disclosure may be due to avoidance of negative labeling and fear of rejection by LGBT peers.

 When seeking treatment for alcohol and drug addiction, how can you tell if a drug rehab is LGBT-friendly or not?
 A treatment center’s claim to be LGBT-friendly may not be substantiated by the types of programs it offers.
-According to a study on SAMHSA’s listings of treatment centers in the United States and Puerto Rico, an estimated 11.8% of substance abuse treatment programs purported to have specialized services for LGBT clients, but a follow-up survey revealed that 70.8% of these “LGBT” programs were no different than services offered to sexual majority adults, and only 7.4% could identify a treatment program customized for the LGBT population.
+According to a study on SAMHSA’s listings of treatment centers in the United States and Puerto Rico, an estimated 11.8% of substance abuse treatment programs purported to have specialized services for LGBT clients, but a follow-up survey revealed that 70.8% of these “LGBT” programs were no different than services offered to sexual majority adults, and only 7.4% could identify an addiction treatment center customized for the LGBT population.

 What’s lacking in other treatment centers?